HMS Dragon (D35): Operational service

 A 26 November 2018 press-release claimed Dragon discovered a suspicious boat while on operation in the Middle East.
 Sailors and Royal Marines boarded the vessel, and found 148 bags containing 3,048 kg of hashish.

 15 March 2019, Dragon made its seventh drug seizure: 224 kg of heroin from a fishing vessel in the Arabian Sea.
 During her time in the Arabian Sea, Dragon made eight drug busts and seized over eighteen tons of narcotics, a record for the number of successful busts and the total weight of drugs seized by a Royal Navy ship in the Middle East.

 As of March 2019, HMS Montrose took over the current patrol role in the Middle East.

-HMS Montrose replaced Dragon in the Persian gulf in March 2019.
+HMS Montrose replaced Dragon in the Persian Gulf in March 2019.

+HMS Dragon set sail in May 2025 to take part in NATO's Formidable Shield; the largest at-sea live-fire exercise in Europe.

 Characteristics

 Dragon features a red Welsh Dragon on each side of her bow, the only Royal Navy ship to be adorned in this way.
 The dragons were there when she was launched, but were removed in a 2011 refit.
 They were restored in 2016 following a fundraising campaign led by the British Warships Association.